Coronavirus (COVID-19) Updates

 Updated January 28, 2022 at 9:30 am:

 - Testing Information

 - City Operations

 - Employment/ Financial Assistance

 Pfizer booster shots are now available for those meeting the following criteria:

-- Received the second dose of Pfizer over 6 months ago
+- Individuals of age 18+ who received the final dose of over 6 months ago.

 COVID-19 Vaccines in Brevard County